 - Issue comments.
 The agent can also post top-level comments on the PR itself for broader findings or summaries.

-You can control formatting in your instructions.
-Some examples:- “Use a markdown table with columns: file, line, issue, severity”
+- “Use a markdown table with columns: file, line, issue, severity”

 - “Group findings by priority, critical first”